Mu4ger/Data-Structures-Projects/README.md

 # Data-Structures-Projects
-This project folder Includes projects and snippets of code from C++ which utilize certain Data Structures.
-Which include, Pointers, Search functions and reading from a text file.
+This project folder Includes projects and snippets of code from C++ that utilize certain Data Structures.
+Which include, Pointers, Search functions, Recursion, and Memory Allocation.